SpezialK-dev/RFID-pizzato-Serie-ST/Research.md

 # Copying and emulating the Tag

+The tag DOES NOT Contain any other Data other than an ID which in my case is `A02A060F59`

 ## Output from the Proxmark 3

 The following thing also backs the flipper results